 In the ordinary course of business, the Company is involved in various legal proceedings and claims.
-For further discussion, see Note 1 - Organization, Basis of Presentation, and Summary of Significant Accounting Policies.
+For further discussion, see the disclosures contained in Note 1 - Organization, Basis of Presentation, and Summary of Significant Accounting Policies - Legal Contingencies, which are incorporated herein by reference.